 Date of Authorship for this Version

 Langbein, John H., "Curing Execution Errors and Mistaken Terms in Wills: The Restatement of Wills Delivers New Tools (and New Duties) for Probate Lawyers" (2004).
 Faculty Scholarship Series.
-Paper 504.
+504.